-Inulin is a sneaky FODMAP as it likes to hide in foods where you wouldn’t think to look for it!
-Before we can discuss where you find inulin we need to understand what it is.
+Inulin is a sneaky FODMAP as it likes to hide in processed foods!
+Before we learn where inulin hides, let’s figure out what it is.

-Inulins are a type of polysaccharide that is found inside many types of plants and they use it to store energy (Roberfoid, 2005).
-Inulins also belong to a type of dietary fibres known as fructans, which are classified as non-digestible carbohydrates (Monash University App, 2014; Roberfoid, 2005; Shepherd & Gibson 2006).
-Fructans are classified as oligosaccharides in the FODMAP acronym, and can cause digestive issues in people with irritable bowel syndrome (IBS) (Monash University App, 2014; Shepherd & Gibson, 2006).
-Inulin causes issues because it is not absorbed in the small intestine, which means when it reaches the large intestine it is fermented by gut bacteria and can cause bloating, abdominal pain, wind and diarrhoea (Monash University App, 2014; Shepherd & Gibson, 2006).
+Inulins are a type of polysaccharide that is found inside many types of plants and they use it to store energy (1).
+Inulins also belong to a type of dietary fibres known as fructans (1 2 3).
+Fructans are part of the oligosaccharides group in the FODMAP acronym and can cause serious digestive distress for some people with irritable bowel syndrome (IBS) (2 3).
+This is because inulin is not absorbed in our small intestine, which means when it reaches the large intestine it is feasted on by our gut bacteria and this fermentation can cause bloating, abdominal pain, wind, and diarrhoea (2 3).

 Why is inulin consumption recommended?

-You may be wondering why inulin consumption is recommended if it causes so many issues.
-Well in people who do not suffer from IBS, inulin acts as a functional food and can be beneficial for their bodies (Shepherd & Gibson, 2006; Roberfoid, 2005; Saad et al., 2013).
-Research shows that inulin can have a prebiotic effect on the gut bacteria (Saad et al., 2013; Roberfoid, 2005).
-Prebiotics are foods or substances that help encourage the growth of healthy bacteria (Sproule-Willoughby, 2013).
-This means inulin can help increase helpful bacteria in the colon, and reduce or inhibit the growth of pathogenic or bad bacteria (Saad et al., 2013).
+You may be wondering why inulin consumption is recommended if it causes so many pesky issues.
+Well for normal people without GI issues, inulin acts as a functional food and can be beneficial for their bodies (1 3 4).
+Research shows that inulin can have a prebiotic effect on the gut bacteria (1).
+Prebiotics are foods or substances that help encourage the growth of healthy bacteria in our guts (5).
 Inulin as a prebiotic is believed to help with:

 - increasing the amount of calcium and minerals being absorbed from foods